Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

 ************
 TF-M Protected Storage (PS) service implements PSA Protected Storage APIs.

-The service is backed by hardware isolation of the flash access domain and, in the current version, relies on hardware to isolate the flash area from non-secure access.
-In absence of hardware level isolation, the secrecy and integrity of data is still maintained.
+The service is usually backed by hardware isolation of the flash access domain and, in the current version, relies on hardware to isolate the flash area from non-secure access.
+In absence of hardware isolation, the secrecy and integrity of data is still maintained.

 The PS service implements an AES-GCM based AEAD encryption policy, as a reference, to protect data integrity and authenticity.

-PS reuses the non-hierarchical filesystem provided by the TF-M Internal Trusted Storage service to store encrypted, authenticated objects on the external flash device.
+The PS reuses the non-hierarchical filesystem provided by the TF-M Internal Trusted Storage service to store encrypted, authenticated objects.

 The design addresses the following high level requirements as well: